 Generative modelling to create synthetic data

-QML holds the potential to enhance the creation of synthetic data for generative modelling and generate realistic and diverse datasets that mimic the characteristics of real financial data.
+QML can potentially enhance the creation of synthetic data for generative modelling and generate realistic and diverse datasets that mimic the characteristics of real financial data.
 By exploiting quantum principles like superposition and entanglement, these algorithms could capture complex patterns, and produce high-dimensional synthetic data samples.
-This advancement could open new avenues for training novel generative models such as hybrid quantum/classical GANs, improving their fidelity, and enabling the development of more realistic and diverse synthetic datasets for various applications.
+This advancement could open new avenues for training novel generative models such as hybrid quantum/classical GANs, improving their fidelity, and developing more realistic and diverse synthetic datasets for various applications.

 Improving portfolio optimisation